Bachelor of Social Sciences (Honours) in Policy Science and Management

 Experiential Learning / GE Breadth Course

-(6 courses from Specialisation 1 or 2 for claiming respective specialization; or any free choices for 6 courses from the two specialisations without claim on the specialisation)
+(6 courses from Specialisation 1 or 2 for claiming respective specialisation; or any free choices for 6 courses from the two specialisations without claim on the specialisation)

 Specialisation 1: Public Sector Management